Stress and anxiety may cause clammy hands, rapid heart rate, and trouble sleeping.

-Researchers are discovering that meditation in fact works to re-train the brain, allows thought patterns to change, and reduces feelings of worry.
+Researchers are discovering that meditation works to re-train the brain and therefore allows thought patterns to change.

 One study was published in The Journal of Social Cognitive and Affective Neuroscience.

-Virtually all persons participating in this study completed at Wake Forest Baptist Hospital reported decreased anxiety after meditation.
+Virtually all persons participating in this study at Wake Forest Baptist Hospital reported decreased anxiety after meditation.

 “Although we’ve known that meditation can reduce anxiety, we hadn’t identified the specific brain mechanisms involved in relieving anxiety in healthy individuals,” said Fadel Zeidan, Ph.D., postdoctoral research fellow in neurobiology and anatomy at Wake Forest Baptist and lead author of the study.

 “In this study, we were able to see which areas of the brain were activated and which were deactivated during meditation-related anxiety relief.”

 It does more than just improve physical fitness – it can lower inflammation, reduce the risk of cardiovascular disease, and ease both anxiety and depression.

 Avoid working out intensely in the late evening as this may be over-stimulating and result in poor quality sleep.

 3. Magnesium & Tryptophan

 Consuming foods that are rich in magnesium is a good idea.
 You may also want to take magnesium in supplement form may help relax a person and reduce anxiety.

 For the reason that the body converts tryptophan into serotonin, certain tryptophan-rich foods can be beneficial in elevating mood.

 Choose from the following healthy food options: